Find More Apps

 Visit Website

 Are you a Christian working in tech — a developer, designer, entrepreneur, or product manager — wondering how your skills fit into God's bigger picture?
-FaithTech is the largest global community connecting Christ-followers in the tech industry, active in 55 cities across 15 countries on six continents.^1
+FaithTech is the largest global community connecting Christ-followers in the tech industry, active in 56 cities across six continents.^1

 What makes FaithTech distinctive is their conviction that there is a uniquely redemptive way to build technology — rooted in Scripture, shaped by community, and oriented toward the flourishing of others.
-Their FaithTech Playbook lays out this framework, guiding teams through a biblically based design and development methodology.^4 Through FaithTech Create, volunteer teams tackle real-world challenges: past projects include "Searching for Hope" (redirecting harmful search domains to crisis resources) and ShareBibles (tracking the distribution of over 100,000 Bibles worldwide).^5
+Their FaithTech Playbook lays out this framework through a 4D cycle (Discover, Discern, Develop, Demonstrate), guiding teams through a biblically based design and development methodology.^4 Through FaithTech Create, volunteer teams tackle real-world challenges: past projects include building the Faith Network app in Chennai, an anti-trafficking initiative in Vancouver, an aviation charity app (MAF) in Waterloo, and a Christian mentoring platform (Savok) in Bangkok.^5

-FaithTech's work has been covered by The New York Times, Wired Magazine, Christianity Today, and The Times (London), which profiled James Kelly in a major March 2026 feature on AI workers turning to faith.^7 James Kelly is a confirmed speaker at the Missional AI Global Summit 2026 in Silicon Valley (April 7–9).^8
+FaithTech's work has been covered by The New York Times, Wired Magazine, Christianity Today, and The Times (London), which profiled James Kelly in a major March 2026 feature on AI workers turning to faith.^9

 Why People Love It

 "Many people who work in tech feel very isolated and alone.
-There's a lot of disconnection, especially for Christians who struggle to live out their faith in this industry." — James Kelly, Founder^5
+There's a lot of disconnection, especially for Christians who struggle to live out their faith in this industry." — James Kelly, Founder^10

 Notable

-• Present in 55 cities across 15 countries worldwide, including New York, Silicon Valley, London, Tokyo, São Paulo, Dubai, Seoul, and Sydney^1
+• Present in 56 cities across six continents worldwide, including New York, Silicon Valley, London, Tokyo, São Paulo, Dubai, Seoul, Sydney, and Ulaanbaatar^1

-• Featured in The New York Times, Wired, Christianity Today, and The Times (London)^7
+• Featured in The New York Times, Wired, Christianity Today, and The Times (London)^9

 • Board includes Paul Burns (CEO of SkipTheDishes) and Yvonne Carlson (CTO of Global Media Outreach)^3

-• Advisory Council includes Andrew Pottenger (Engineering Manager at Meta) and Baolerhu Ligden (Founder, Asia Leadership Development Network)^3
+• Advisory Council includes Andrew Pottenger (Engineering Manager at Meta) and Marc Krejci (Global Advisory Chair, former Meta)^3

-• Partnered with Kingdom Code for the annual BUILD hackathon in London^10
+• Partnered with Kingdom Code for the annual BUILD hackathon in London^12

 • Has an AI Theologian on staff (Dr. K) integrating biblical theology with emerging technology^3